dyfet/hitycho/FEATURES.md

 ## binary.hpp

-This is the generic portable convertible flexible binary data array object class and supporting utility conversions for/to B64 text, hex, and utf8 strings, that I have always wanted ever since using Qt QByteArray.
-This alone drove my decision to migrate to C++20 or later for future projects.
+This is a generic portable convertible flexible binary data array object class with supporting utility conversions for/to B64 and hex strings that I have always wanted ever since using Qt QByteArray.

+## buffer.hpp

+Memory based stream buffering.
+This lets one parse memory buffers or address spaces with stream operators.
+The format\_buffer provides a heap=less and fast alternative to std::strstream.

 ## common.hpp